techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 7. int i = raf.read();
 8. raf.close()
 9. System.out.println(“i = “ + i);

-   a.
-The output is i = 30.
+A. The output is i = 30.

-   b.
-The output is i = 20.
+B. The output is i = 20.

-   c.
-The output is i = 10.
+C. The output is i = 10.

-d.
-There is no output because the code throws an exception at line 1. e.
+D. There is no output because the code throws an exception at line 1. e.
 There is no output because the code throws an exception at line 5. f.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: